Displaced metatarsal fractures which can sometimes end in deformity

 The solicitors at First Personal Injury are ready to help you with your claim.

 You could injure your foot almost anywhere, but there are some places, that statistically speaking, pose more of a threat than others.

-Foot injuries that occur in an industrial workplace setting such as a factory are sometimes caused by a crushing accident which can more easily happen in an industrial workplace setting.
+Foot injuries that occur in an industrial workplace setting such as a factory are sometimes caused by a crushing accident.
 A falling object could crush your foot or you could become stuck between two objects of machinery, for example.